Chaghar Matti: Climate and economy

-A branch of the Kabul River called Shahalam flows in the outskirts of Chaghar Matti, playing an important role in the economy of the village.
-This river provides water for irrigation, a habitat for various species of fish and birds, and scenic beauty.
+A branch of the Kabul River called Shahalam flows in the outskirts of Chaghar Matti, playing a role in the economy of the village.
+This river provides water for irrigation and a habitat for various species of fish and birds.

 History of Ashab Baba

 According to local legend, the grave of Sinan bin Salamah bin Muhbiq is located at Chaghar Matti.
 It is a place of attraction for the people of NWFP.
 He along with other Mujahedeen, reached this particular place of Peshawar in order to fight against Hindu Rajas and raise the flag of Islam.
 He was killed in 66 AH and was buried there in a collective grave said to be of many other companions of Muhammad, along with Mujahedeen.

 Sanan bin Salamah bin Muhbiq was also a learned person and commander of army.
 When Khurasan was conquered, Ziyad ibn Abih was appointed as Hakim (Governor) of Khurasan.
 This was the period of Usman who had scattered his army in different regions.
 All these commanders and generals of army conveyed the message of monotheism.
 They traveled far and wide in order to preach this important concept of Allah.
 Among these Commanders was Abdullah ibn Sawar, who was killed along with other companions in Kalat.
 After this incident in 66AH, the Governor of Khurasan, Ziyada, sent Sanan bin Salma bin Muhbiq as a Commander to conquer the regions of Hindustan.
 According to legend, first he crushed the revolt in Makran and waving the flag of Islam went ahead.
 He went on to conquer Kalat and Quetta.
 Here he established the foundation of a strong Islamic Government.
 Then after conquering D.I.
 Khan and Bannu, he reached Kohat and there, he established his rule.
 After conquering the valley of Peshawar, Sanan bin Salma bin Muhbiq entered into "Daudzai" and in Chaghar Matti, the great commander and his army fought a bloody battle.
 Conquering this place, Sanan bin Salma bin Muhbiq and his other Mujahedeen (fighters for the sake of Islam) were killed.
 All these people were supposedly buried here in Chaghar Matti.
 This tomb is now known as Ashab Baba, which over the years has assumed the status of a shrine.
 There are many other shrines in the vicinity.
 They include the shrine of Sharsham Baba and shrine of Mian Jo Baba, the shrine of Nadan Shaheed and that of Chahal Ghazi Baba.